sjacks26/FlockWatch/README.md

 ### Installation and setup
 1) Clone the code to your server or computer using `git clone https://github.com/sjacks26/FlockWatch.git`.
 You should run this command from a directory that your user has write permissions in; otherwise, you can run ServerReport as sudo.
+2) Install requirements with `pip install -r requirements.txt`.
+    * Confirm that you have NLTK's stopwords installed.
+If you're not sure, you can try importing the stopwords in python, or you can run `python -m nltk.downloader stopwords` to download the stopwords (and it will let you know if they're already installed).
-2) Rename `config_template.py` to `config.py`.
+3) Rename `config_template.py` to `config.py`.
-3) Change the parameters in [config.py](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py) to suit your needs.
+4) Change the parameters in [config.py](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py) to suit your needs.
 See below for an explanation of these parameters.

 ### Setting [config.py](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py) parameters